magikmw/beard-vm/specs.md

 Encoding
 -----
-16-bit hexadecimal numbers
+16-bit hexadecimal numbers.
 1st digit (4 bits) is the instruction code number.
-Rest (3) digits are used as operands.
+Remaining (3) digits are used as operands.

 Implementation
 -----